Northern lights north of the Polar circle in Norway.

 Tromsø lies within the so-called Nordlys oval, an area where northern lights are observed more and more often.

 As Tromsø is one of the only cities of a certain size within the oval, it also means that the city can house, feed and entertain large amounts of tourists during the daytime, when you do not hunt the green rays in the late-night hours.
 In this way, the city itself is a suitable stop on the road to the northern lights.

 Since the Northern Lights can be difficult to see from the city due to its light, it is strongly recommended that you look away from streets and alleys when you want to see the northern lights in its best shape.
 Here it is recommended to climb the nearby mountain, where at the top you find the restaurant Fjellstua.
 From here you get a fantastic view over the city and over the night sky.
 The mountain can also be climbed with a cable car from the foot of the mountain, which, however, may cost a little money.

 Life in Tromsø

-As the city is a university city, the amount of young people is large, which can be seen in the range of restaurants, nightlife and shopping opportunities.
-In addition to the city center, the city’s botanical garden close to the university and the city’s Arctic cathedral are also worth a visit.
+As the city is a university city, the amount of young people is large, which can be seen in the range of restaurants, nightlife, and shopping opportunities.
+In addition to the city center, the city’s botanical garden close to the university and the city’s Arctic cathedral is also worth a visit.
 If you are interested in sports then the city also has 2 major football clubs: Tromsø IL, which plays in Norway’s best row, as well as Tromsdalen UIL playing in 1st division.